a11yproject/a11yproject.com/CONTRIBUTING.md

 ## Stale PRs
 A PR is considered to be in a "stale" state when the following conditions are met:

-- Last comment was made over siz months ago
+- Last comment was made over six months ago
 - No movement since
 - Someone has attempted to move the PR along, no comment from the author